DevMountain/iOS-Public/Afternoon Projects/Unit 1 - UIKit & Fundamentals/Day 2/SolarSystem-master/README.md

 ---
 ## Black Diamonds 💎
- Add additional model data to the Planet class, update the PlanetController to include it, and update the PlanetDetailViewController to display it
+* Add additional model data to the Planet class, update the PlanetController to include it, and update the PlanetDetailViewController to display it
 * Add an image of the entire Solar System as a header view to the list UITableView
-* Create a Unit or UITest that verifies the number of cells in the PlanetListViewController
-* Create a Unit or UITest that verifies the values of PlanetController.planets

 ## Contributions